 Our mission is to promote Rideshare options as a workplace strategy that reduces traffic congestion, air pollution and commuter costs.
-The Department of Human Resources-Office of Workplace Programs & Marketing sets program and policy and coordinates implementation of uniform procedures through a Countywide Employee Transportation Coordinator (ETC) network.
+The Department of Human Resources-Workplace and Community Programs sets program and policy and coordinates implementation of uniform procedures through a Countywide Employee Transportation Coordinator (ETC) network.

 The ETC’s are responsible for promoting Rideshare at the worksite and implementing the Employee Commute Reduction Plan (ECRP), commonly known as the Rideshare Plan.
 County worksites with 250 or more employees are required to implement the Rideshare Plan and keep documentation for three years.